 However, the buildings of the ‘higher’ castle were struck by lightning in 1537, and were destroyed by fire.
 The ‘lower’ castle became the site of the ruins we can see today.

 From 1508 onwards, under the eye of Elector Ludwig (Louis) V, Heidelberg really began to blossom.
 Ludwig commissioned many of the main, fortified buildings, including the entrance gate.

 The subsequent Elector, Otto-Heinrich, commissioned grander, more palatial buildings- the Renaissance Wings.
 The next Electors, both named Friedrich, added the baroque palace; the English wing, and the beautiful Hortus Palatinus gardens.

 Then disaster befell.
 Friedrich was forced to flee during the 30 Years War from 1618; and, although the castle survived this initial onslaught, the elaborate gardens didn’t.
 Despite this narrow escape, the castle’s time was almost up.

 During the late 1600s, the French forces unleashed their wrath upon the castle.
-Intending to lay waste to the Palatine lands which surrounded their territory (thereby protecting France), they brutalised the castle in 1689 (notably blowing apart the Powder Tower).
+Intending to lay waste to the Palatine lands which surrounded their territory (thereby protecting France), they brutalised the castle in 1689.
+Most notably, they blew apart the Powder Tower.